I hate roller coasters.

 Our guide, Goodrich, has been taking people down rivers for 36 years.
 Spry and wiry with a shock of gray hair, a boyish bucktoothed grin and a twinkle in his eyes, he literally hopped with excitement as he gave us pointers before getting in the water.

-I wondered to myself, either this guy can’t wait to go or he’s on meth.
+I wondered to myself, either this guy can’t wait to go or he’s had one too many cups of coffee.

-As he talked, I decided it had to be meth.
+As he talked, I decided it had to be just too much caffeine.

 I surreptitiously studied my boat mates to see if they felt my own mixture of terror and excitement.
 But once Goodrich started rattling off a list of worst-case scenarios, my improvised bravado quickly evaporated.